openhab/openhab-python/README.md

 from scope import osgi
 ```

-Additionally you can import all java classes from 'org.openhab' package like
+Additionally you can import all Java classes from 'org.openhab' package like

 ```python